tgabi333/youtrack-article-export/Readme.md

 - generate table of contents
 - download all attachments (into a separate folder)
 - embed images into articles
-- export to pdf
+- export to PDF version
-- export to HTML
+- export to HTML version
+- export to MarkDown version
 - warnings about minimal md styles
+- customizable styles for page header, footer, custom css.

 ## Usage